AFLplusplus/AFLplusplus/docs/env_variables.md

 Several variables are not directly interpreted by afl-fuzz, but are set to optimal values if not already present in the environment:

-  - By default, `LD_BIND_NOW` is set to speed up fuzzing by forcing the linker to do all the work before the fork server kicks in.
-You can override this by setting `LD_BIND_LAZY` beforehand, but it is almost certainly pointless.

   - By default, `ASAN_OPTIONS` are set to (among others):